 Scroll down to see the answer to the “voice” part of this question.
 Today, I tackle the grammar v. “write it like you’d say it” for business blog posting.

 So here’s the thing, I believe in accessible writing that sounds like a human wrote it.
 Let’s say I’m blogging for a brand that one single person doesn’t represent.
 I write posts in a voice that is accessible to the readership of that brand.
-The “target audience” (a barfy term, but you get the point) will respond more favorably to certain styles of writing than others.
+The “target audience” (a somewhat dehumanizing term, but you get the point) will respond more favorably to certain styles of writing than others.
 And as a writer, it’s my job to generally understand the people in that audience… and to speak to them.

 Communicating in alignment with the brand is what’s important.
-This is why, in my writing process with clients, I spend a great deal of time getting to know a business’s existing messages, unearthing the covered up ones, and creating repurposable wording that communicate these messages.
+This is why, in my writing process with clients, I spend a great deal of time getting to know a business’s existing messages, unearthing the covered up ones, and creating repurposable wording that communicates these messages.

 For many-to-most entrepreneurs – Christi included – their personalities are a key component of brand communication.
 They are, in essence, their brand.
 They’re their brand… which brings us to grammar’s role.